junxit/us-congress-bills-111/metadata.md

 - 2010-07-01 — Introduced in House
 - 2010-07-01 — Introduced in House
 - 2010-07-01 — Referred to the House Committee on Energy and Commerce.
+- 2010-07-13 — Referred to the Subcommittee on Health.
+- 2010-07-22 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2010-07-22 — Subcommittee Consideration and Mark-up Session Held.
+- 2010-07-22 — Subcommittee Hearings Held.
+- 2010-07-28 — Committee Consideration and Mark-up Session Held.
+- 2010-07-28 — Ordered to be Reported (Amended) by Voice Vote.
+- 2010-09-22 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2010-09-22 — Considered under suspension of the rules. (consideration: CR H6850-6852)
+- 2010-09-22 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5710.
+- 2010-09-22 — Mr. Pallone moved to suspend the rules and pass the bill, as amended.
+- 2010-09-22 — Placed on the Union Calendar, Calendar No. 358.
+- 2010-09-22 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+111-616.
+- 2010-09-22 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+111-616.